 I looked at him funny, thinking about the gangsters I beat in New York.

 “Well, how’d ya think I could afford all those joints you finish off in one drag.”

 We laughed.
 I finished my spaghetti, so I moved over to the window sill, and sitting next to him, I put my arm around his shoulder.
 He shrugged me off.

-“You’re the one who’s gay, not me,” he accused me and moved to the far side of the window.
+“You’re the one who’s gay, not me,” he accused me, moving to the far side of the window.

 “I leaned back and placed my feet on top of his.
 “I think your feet are as gay as mine.”
-He left it at that.
+We left it at that.

 After a pause, while we looked out at the dark neighborhood, I asked him what he had planned for the night.

 “Just watching to see what happens when they show up at my window.”